UPDATED SEP 24, 2021 • 9 MIN READ

 Should you prefer an automatic solution, an automated mileage logbook app can help you to record everything you need to claim your work-related car expenses from the CRA or your employer.

 No. There's nothing in the law requiring you to log odometer readings for each trip.
-When you use the logbook method of calculating your car expenses, you must record your odometer at the beginning and end of the period that the logbook covers - for example, at the beginning and end of the year.
+When calculating your car expenses using the logbook technique, you must record your odometer at the beginning and end of the period covered by the logbook - for example, at the beginning and end of the year.

-However, do keep in mind that your employer might ask you to record odometer readings more frequently.
+Keep in mind, though, that your company may need you to record odometer readings more frequently.

-There are no requirements for exactly how you calculate your mileage as such, except that you have to record the mileage of each trip.
+There are no requirements for exactly how you calculate your mileage as such, except that you have to record the mileage of each trip in order to get federal gas reimbursement.
 That means either

+Yes!
 If you drive the vehicle(s) for personal use as well, you also need to be able to show the portion of use that is for business.
-You work this out as a percentage of kilometres driven for both business and personal use.
-That means keeping a log of all trips and then calculating the share used for business.
+This is calculated as a proportion of total kilometers driven for both professional and personal reasons.
+This entails keeping track of all excursions and then determining the percentage of time spent on business.

 Whether you are an individual taxpayer or self-employed, the CRA requires you to keep your records for six years from when you lodge your tax return, in case they need you to substantiate your claims.